Get started

 A client contacts a merchant directly and asks to return funds without involving a credit/debit card provider.

 A client contacts their bank (issuing bank/card issuer) to request the money return for the purchase.
-This leads to them chargeback claims.
+It leads to chargeback claims.

 Reasons